eldoyle/PythonIntro/_episodes/06-Loops.md

 {: .challenge}

 > ## Reverse a String
-> Knowing that two strings can be concatenated using the + operator, write a for loop that takes a string and produces a new
+> Knowing that two strings can be concatenated (added together) using the `+` operator, write a for loop that takes a string and
-> string with the characters in reverse order, so `'Newton'` becomes `'notweN'`.
+> produces a new string with the characters in reverse order, so `'Newton'` becomes `'notweN'`.
-> Hint: don’t forget that you can use + to concatenate (add) strings together!
 > > ## Solution
 > > ~~~
 > > #Create an empty string that we will add on to